scopetools/cudasirecon/README.md

 # you need to use the dev versions that have the nvcc compiler.
 # conda install -c conda-forge conda cudatookit-dev=10.0

-# create a build directory inside of CUDA_SIMrecon
+# create a build directory inside of cudasirecon
 $ mkdir build
 $ cd build
 # run cmake, optionally directing it to the CUDA toolkit version you have